 You need to have a reasonable understanding of rhythm reading/notation and have an interest in big band/jazz music.

 How will I be taught, and will there be any work outside the class?

-Listening to examples; singing and clapping rhythms, speaking rhythms, writing rhythms and dictation.
+Listening to and reading example scores; singing and clapping rhythms; writing out rhythms and dictation.